 Most effective in treating these patients is a combination of medication, vestibular rehabilitation and lifestyle modifications.

-Acupuncture has been proven to contribute to the treatment of migraine, by reducing the intensity and frequency of the symptoms.
+Proven to contribute to the treatment of migraines is Acupuncture.
+The intensity and frequency of the symptoms are diminished with acupuncture therapy.

 Your email address will not be published.